 Is Your Dog at Risk?

 Heartworm disease is a serious and potentially fatal disease primarily affecting dogs, and it is most prevalent in moist, humid regions along the Atlantic and Gulf coasts.
-Canine heartworms (Dirofilaria immitis) are potentially fatal parasites that infest cardiovascular and respiratory systems of dogs.
+Canine heartworms (Dirofilaria immitis) are potentially fatal parasites that infest the cardiovascular and respiratory systems of dogs.
 Heartworm infections have been reported in all 50 states and, on average, one in 80 dogs become infected.

 Heartworm is spread by mosquitoes.
-When they bite an animal infected by heartworm, they take a blood meal containing microscopic baby heartworms called microfilaria, which than develop into “infective stage” larva over a period of 10 to 14 days.
+When they bite an animal infected by heartworm, they take a blood meal containing microscopic baby heartworms called microfilaria, which then develop into “infective stage” larva over a period of 10 to 14 days.
 Then, when this infected mosquito bites another dog, the larva enters the new dog host through the mosquito’s bite wound.
-In the early stages of heartworm disease, dogs show little signs of the infection.
+In the early stages of heartworm disease, dogs show little signs of infection.
 The longer the infection remains untreated, however, symptoms begin to appear, which can include:

 A mild, persistent cough • Fatigue • Decreased appetite • Weight loss